revault/practical-revault/networking.md

 # Networking

-Each machine (co-signing server, watchtower, wallet client) requires the capacity to connect to the others over TCP (mediated by the sync server operating a SOCKS5 proxy), and to engage in a noise_kk (or noise_xk) handshake (using pre-shared static public keys) to establish an authenticated and encrypted channel.
+Each machine (co-signing server, watchtower, wallet client) requires the capacity to connect to the others over TCP and to engage in a noise_kk (or noise_xk) handshake (using pre-shared static public keys) to establish an authenticated and encrypted channel.
+The connections between wallet clients and watchtowers will be mediated by the sync server.
+All communications will happen over tor.

+> (TODO: define the processes for configuring tor, running an onion service, and connecting to onion services through SOCKS5 proxy.

 ## API